Multi-clocked Guarded Recursion Beyond {\omega}: Conclusion

-The syntactic requirements on algebraic theories to generate monads commuting with clock quantification are quite natural from a type theoretic point of view: The arities should be finite and the equations non-drop.
+The syntactic requirements on algebraic theories to generate monads commuting with clock quantification are quite natural from a type theoretic point of view: The arities should be of a particular form and the equations non-drop.
 The latter corresponds to the equations being typeable in a relevant type system (in the technical sense of substructural types).
 The requirements on cardinality for existential quantifications, on the other hand, are less natural in type theory.
-One way to avoid this is to use the ordinal of all ordinals as indexing, as is done in Transfinite Iris~\cite{TransfiniteIris}.
+One way to avoid this is to use the ordinal of all ordinals as indexing, as done in Transfinite Iris~\cite{TransfiniteIris}.
 Since this ordinal is large (lives in the next universe), it suffices to commute clock quantification with all small existential quantifications.
 This simplification comes at a price, however: Universal quantification over clocks now raises the universe level for small types.
-Monads such as $\Dforall$ defined using universe quantification would therefore only be monads on the category of sets in the next universe.
-In particular, the type $\Dforall 1$ would not be small, and so existential quantification over it would not automatically commute with existential quantification over it, unless one could prove it isomorphic to a small set.
+Monads such as $\Dforall$ defined using universe quantification will therefore only be monads on the category of sets in the next universe.
+In particular, the type $\Dforall 1$ will not be small, and so existential quantification over it will not automatically commute with universal quantification over clocks, unless one can prove $\Dforall 1$ isomorphic to a small set.

-Future work includes extending Theorem~\ref{thm:semantic:condition} beyond the finitary case to more generally accessible functors.
-Most of the proof of Theorem~\ref{thm:semantic:condition} can be generalised if the functor is assumed to preserve sufficiently large intersections.
-The problem is the argument that proves that the diagram $X'$ must consist of bijections from some point.
-This argument does not generalise from diagrams of finite sets to sets of larger cardinality.
-It would also be good to extend beyond $\Set$, to slices of $\Set$ or, more generally, presheaves.
-This would allow more general quotient inductive types to be considered.